rackerlabs/technical-blog/_posts/2013-02-21-service-registry-use-cases-storing-service-metadata-in-the-registry.markdown

 * Finding services that are out of date (version metadata attribute doesn’t match the latest deployed version)
 * Finding all the API services that have been running for more than 14 days

-In this example, we use the [Node.js Service Registry client](https://github.com/racker/node-service-registry-client) to retrieve all of the services with the tag “api” and perform client side filtering on the returned list to find all the services that have been running for more than 14 days.
+In this example, we use the [Node.js Service registry client](https://github.com/racker/node-service-registry-client) to retrieve all of the services with the tag “api” and perform client side filtering on the returned list to find all the services that have been running for more than 14 days.

 This example only performs service retrieval and assumes that you already have multiple services registered in the Service Registry.
 You can find instructions on how to do that in the [Integration Instructions](http://docs.rackspace.com/rsr/api/v1.0/sr-devguide/content/integration-instructions.html) part of the documentation.

 <script src="https://gist.github.com/Kami/211c73c307339f356279.js"></script>

-##When to use Configuration Storage or service metadata?
+### When to use configuration storage or service metadata?

-Service Registry offers another feature similar to service metadata storage called [Configuration Storage](http://docs.rackspace.com/rsr/api/v1.0/sr-devguide/content/overview.html).
+Service registry offers another feature similar to service metadata storage called [Configuration Storage](http://docs.rackspace.com/rsr/api/v1.0/sr-devguide/content/overview.html).
 Outwardly, it may appear that these features serve identical purposes, but that is not true.
 They complement each other nicely and you get more out of the Service Registry if you use them together.

 The primary purpose for the service metadata field is to store different values related to a service instance which are unlikely to change during the service lifetime.
 Examples of such attributes include: